loveencounterflow/letsfreezethat/README.md

 > “[...] when there are disputes among persons, we can simply say: Let's compute!, without further ado, to
 > see who is right”—Gottfried Wilhelm Leibniz, 1685

-It is sometimes desirable to freeze as many properties of a given object and still keep some properties in a mutable state; this is often the case when custom objects wrap objects from libraries one has no control over.
+It is sometimes desirable to freeze as many properties of a given object as possible and still keep some properties in a mutable state; this is often the case when a custom object contains other objects from libraries one has no control over.

 For example, I recently ran into that conundrum when writing a library that accepts an object representing a database and some configuration in order to read from and write to the DB.
-That library will construct an object `{ foo: 42, bar: [...], db, }` to represent both the configuration and the DB instance;
-naturally, I would very much like to freeze the configurational part of that object, but I can't do that with that 3rd-party DB object.
+That library will construct an object `{ foo: 42, bar: [...], db, }` to represent both the configuration and the DB instance; naturally, I would very much like to freeze the configurational part of that object, but I can't do that with that 3rd-party DB instance which might rely on being mutable.

 This is where `(require 'letsfreezethat' ).partial` comes in.
 It offers the same methods as the standard version of LetsFreezeThat, but they are implemented (with `Object.seal()`) in such a way that *dynamic